 2. Disable Managed Rules under WAF

 If allowing bots do not fix the issue, then the next option is to disable managed rules automatically set by Cloudflare.
+However, this option is available only for premium plan users.
 Based on the platform you use, Cloudflare will automatically enable certain set of Web Application Firewall (WAF) rules to protect your site.
 You can go to “Security > WAF” section and find the rules enabled for your site under “Managed rules” section.
 Simply disable the “Managed rules” option to turn it off.

 Alternatively, go down on the page and only disable Cloudflare WordPress ruleset.

 Now, check your WP-Cron is running without WAF rules from Cloudflare.

 3. Whitelist Your Server in IP Access Rules

 Disabling WAF ruleset is risky which may defeat the purpose of Cloudflare security.
 Though you can use plugins like Wordfence and AIOWPS to add firewall, the best option is to allow your website’s server IP in Cloudflare WAF setting.
 When you are in WAF section of your Cloudflare account, go to “Tools” tab.
 Enter you server’s IP, select allow and this website options and click “Add” button.
 This will add an exception and avoid blocking your own server’s activities like WP-Cron job.

 Cloudflare is the popular CDN and security service, however, it fails to recognize another popular WP-Cron job required by WordPress sites.
 This is understandable as plugins can run WP-Cron for different reasons and cause security issue to your site.
 Unfortunately, even manually scheduling cron job on the server will not resolve the problem as plugin developers may use default WP-Cron job.
 The solution is to disable bot protection or exclude IP address of your server which will allow running WP-Cron jobs.